 Teach For America is growing the movement of teacher-leaders who work to ensure that kids growing up in poverty get an excellent education.
 Nashville Prep has eleven Teach for America Corps members on staff, eight Teach for America alumni on staff and one Teach for America staff member on its Board if Directors.

 The Tennessee Charter School Incubator was launched in 2009, under the leadership of Nashville Mayor Karl Dean, to support and fund the development of high-performing public charter schools in Metro Nashville.
 The Incubator focuses primarily on helping entrepreneurs and educators launch new charter schools, providing them with support services during their first several years of operation.
 Nashville Prep is the first of two schools launched by the incubator.

 The Walton Family Foundation pursues a philanthropic mission established by Sam and Helen Walton, and includes a focus on systematic reform in education, as well as a Charter School Initiative with both planning and start-up grant support.

 For more than 130 years, the YMCA of Middle Tennessee has been guided by its mission and values to strengthen the foundations of our community and nurture the potential of the men, women and children who call our region home.
 Nashville Prep has partered with the Downtown YMCA to offer physical education and enrichment opportunities for our students.

-Vanderbilt Programs for Talented Youth is committed to providing rigorous and exciting extracurricular educational opportunities for gifted children as well as provide support for those who work with these students.
+Vanderbilt Programs for Talented Youth is committed to providing rigorous and exciting extracurricular educational opportunities for gifted children, as well as providing support for those who work with these students.

 Hands On Nashville’s mission is to meet community needs through volunteerism.
 They connect volunteers to critical issues facing the Middle Tennessee community such as hunger, homelessness, and environmental issues.
 Nashville Prep and HON have created a partnership to connect Nashvillians with meaningful ways to volunteer.